shaunnoeljose/AML-2-project/README.md

 ## Contact

-Shaun Noel Jose
+Shaun Noel Jose (Masters in Applied Data Science)

-Masters in Applied Data Science
+Student at University of Florida

 Built with 🧡 at the University of Florida.